 The climactic confrontation of the film, at the Gotham City parade beneath a cathedral with the height of a skyscraper, is wonderful.
-In 1989, my mother clipped for me a newspaper column detailing synopses of films which starred Nicholson, the other actor of Batman making a star turn.

 They were VHS tapes, but what titles were they?
 Us kids wouldn’t know until Christmas morning.
 At the appointed time, I opened mine, and to my delight, the tape inside was Batman.

-As a twelve-year-old, the price of a brand-new VHS edition of a blockbuster film must be extravagant, I reasoned.
+As a twelve-year-old, the price of a brand-new edition of a blockbuster film must be extravagant, I reasoned.
 The VHS copy of Batman we had would belong to us all.

 I suppose that taught me a lesson, like not to count your chickens before they hatch.
 It was as if my uncle and aunt had felt I deserved my own copy of Batman, and Santa Claus did not.
 The VHS tape of Batman was a gift, what I wanted and what I was losing.

 I hadn’t earned my own copy of Batman, and I suppose the real lesson was that I should share.
-It is a state of being tantalized by the promise of something gold and being humbled by the requirement to give it up.
+It is a state of becoming tantalized by the promise of something gold and being humbled by the requirement to give it up.
 Maybe we didn’t know that doubles of the Batman film were under the tree, but no contingency plan was in place.

 I was cheesed.